MIT-Emerging-Talent/ET6-CDSP-group-06-repo/collaboration/retrospectives/4_communicating_results.md

 invaluable in professional settings where stakeholder trust determines project success and long-term impact.

+## Mohammad

+I developed a better appreciation for how crucial feature selection, interpretability, and preprocessing are to meaningful predictions.

+A particularly valuable lesson was the importance of simplicity and clarity—not just in visualizations, but in model selection as well.
+In real-world education systems, stakeholders often benefit more from models that are interpretable and grounded in observable behaviors than from overly complex techniques.

+Through this workflow, I’ve gained experience in end-to-end machine learning processes, including data exploration, target definition, visualization, feature importance analysis, and performance evaluation using metrics like the confusion matrix.
+It gave me a broader view of how data science translates into actionable insight in real-world educational contexts.

 ### Team Learning Outcomes

 Through Milestone 4, we experienced the complete transition from technical analysis